TAS Consulting

 Not Using VAT-Compliant Software

-Inconsistent Treatment of VAT Between Sales and Purchases
+Inconsistent VAT Treatment Between Sales & Purchases

 • Record